Children are at the heart of everything we do and Christ is the light that guides us. John 8:12

 - Income-related Employment and Support Allowance

-YOU CAN CHECK IF YOU CAN CHECK IF YOU ARE ELIGIBLE ONLINE HERE.
+YOU CAN CHECK IF YOU CAN CHECK IF YOU ARE ELIGIBLE ONLINE HERE OR GET IN TOUCH WITH BENEFITS INFORMATION:

-If your child does not have Free School Meals but may be eligible because of your family's income level, please contact the office (in confidence) to register them or come and see Mrs Downing or Mrs Powell.
+If your child does not have Free School Meals but may be eligible because of your family's income level, please contact the office (in confidence) to register them or come and see Mrs Downing, Mrs Powell or our Family Support Worker, Emily.

 Even if you do not wish them to have the meals, this would mean the school could still claim Pupil Premium Funding that may be used to help your child.